Description: Óðinn saying farewell to

 while resting his hammer Mjöllnir on his shoulder.
 The figure

-coming to push Baldr's funeral boat off shore.
-This scene is
+push Baldr's funeral boat off shore.
+This scene is from the

 Source: Den Ældre Eddas Gudesange